 My Favorite Things

-Alto-saxophonist, clarinetist, singer and big band leader Woodrow Charles “Woody’ Herman was born May 16, 1913 in Milwaukee, Wisconsin.
+Alto saxophonist, clarinetist, singer, and big band leader Woodrow Charles “Woody” Herman was born on May 16, 1913, in Milwaukee, Wisconsin.

-Woody Herman started performing quite young, working as a tap dancer and singer in vaudeville as a child before taking up the alto sax at 11 and the clarinet when he was 14.
+Woody Herman started performing at a young age, working as a tap dancer and singer in vaudeville as a child before picking up the alto saxophone at 11 and the clarinet at 14.

-When Jones broke up the band in the summer of 1936, the 23-year old Herman used the group’s nucleus to form his own orchestra; he would be leading a big band for most of the next 51 years.
+When Jones disbanded the group in the summer of 1936, the 23-year-old Herman used its core members to form his own orchestra, leading a big band for most of the next 51 years.

-During 1944, Herman reorganized his group which soon became nicknamed “The Herd” (and later “The First Herd”), playing often-rambunctious music that fell between swing and bop.
+In 1944, Herman reorganized his group, which soon became nicknamed “The Herd” (later known as “The First Herd”), playing music that fell between swing and bebop.

 The band became so popular that even Igor Stravinsky noticed, composing “Ebony Rhapsody” for the orchestra.

-After the group broke up, a year later Herman formed ‘The Second Herd” which also became known as “The Four Brothers Band” due to the popularity of the song “Four Brothers.”
+After the group disbanded, Herman formed “The Second Herd” a year later, also known as “The Four Brothers Band” due to the popularity of the song “Four Brothers.”

-The Second Herd played a cool-toned version of bebop and featured such greats as tenors Stan Getz, Zoot Sims and Al Cohn plus baritonist Serge Chaloff.
+The Second Herd played a cool-toned version of bebop and featured great musicians like tenors Stan Getz, Zoot Sims, and Al Cohn, as well as baritonist Serge Chaloff.

-In the 1950s Herman led “The Third Herd” which was a more laidback version of his two earlier Herds, and in the 1960s he had one of his most exciting groups, “The Young Thundering Herd,” which featured tenor-saxophonist Sal Nistico, trombonist Phil Wilson and trumpeter Bill Chase.
+In the 1950s, Herman led “The Third Herd,” which had a more laid-back style compared to his earlier Herds.
+In the 1960s, he formed “The Young Thundering Herd,” one of his most exciting groups, featuring tenor saxophonist Sal Nistico, trombonist Phil Wilson, and trumpeter Bill Chase.

-Always wanting to avoid nostalgia and perform new material, Woody Herman remained an inspiring force to his sidemen and the music world, leading his big band up until the time of his death in 1987.
+Always striving to avoid nostalgia and perform new material, Woody Herman remained an inspiring force to his sidemen and the music world, leading his big band until his death in 1987.

-Here is the Woody Herman Orchestra playing “My Favorite Things” in Montreal in January 1964.
+Here is the Woody Herman Orchestra performing “My Favorite Things” in Montreal in January 1964.